CTindall-1/PI-Day/README.md

 To get started send your deloitte email address to Cole Tindall via teams or email("ctindall@deloitte.com").
 Then a link will be shared to a compute/code environment on deepnote that is similar to working with Jupyter Notetbooks.
 Within this environment is a preconfigured notebook that has many options for different algorithms commonly used to compute PI.
-With these algorithms feel free to brainstorm new methods or even try to increase there efficiency or accuracy.
+With these algorithms feel free to brainstorm new methods or even try to increase the efficiency or accuracy.

 We have 3 Team Leads Hanging around the room or on zoom that we can put you on a team with.
 Feel free to work independently if desired.